-MORPH Album II \cite{ricanek2006morph} is a widely used benchmark for face age estimation.
+MORPH Album II \cite{ricanek2006morph} is a widely used dataset for estimating face age.
 It collects 55,134 RGB images from 13,617 people.
 The age is labeled between 16 to 77.
-Besides White or Black, the proportion of the other ethnicity is relatively low (4\%). {IMDB-WIKI dataset}\footnote{\url{https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/}} is consisted of the celebrity faces from the IMDB and Wikipedia websites.
-The age is labeled as the difference between the published data and the birthday of the account.
+Besides White or Black, the proportion of the other ethnicity is relatively low (4\%). {IMDB-WIKI dataset}\footnote{\url{https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/}} is consisted of the celebrity faces from the IMDB and Wikipedia.
+Each image is labeled as the difference between the published data and the birthday of the account.
 In summary, the age is ranged from $5$ to $90$ years old.
 There are both gray and RGB images, and stamp portraits, which lead to the age label can be quite noisy and biased.
 Following the evaluation protocol, the face detector is applied to crop the face region for subsequent processing, and the multi-face images are dropped.
 Then, we have 224,418 images out of the original 523,051 images.
 We divide the IMDB-WIKI dataset following the subject ID-independent manner and use 50\% for the unlabeled target domain training data and 50\% for testing.

 We configure the age as the expected ordinal content factor.
 To unify the age groups in two datasets, we partition age values into 6 age-range classes.
 A age-range class involves 10 years interval,i.e., 16-25, 26-35, 36-45, 46-55, 56-65, 66-75.
 We note that the variations other than age, e.g., pose, illumination and facial expression, are regarded as ordinal-class unrelated (unlabeled).
-Following \cite{pan2018mean,liu2020unimodal}, we choose the VGG-16 backbone.
-We set the batch size of 64 for VGG-16, and the initial learning rate of 0.001.
-We reduce the learning rate by multiplying 0.1 for every 15 epochs.
+Following \cite{pan2018mean,liu2020unimodal}, we choose the VGG16 as our backbone.
+The batch size was set to 64 for VGG16.
+In addition, the initial learning rate is 0.001.
+We reduce the learning rate by multiplying 0.1 per 15 epochs.

 The results are shown in Tab.~3.
 The improvement of our RCGUDA is consistent with the medical tasks.
 We note that the age group in IMDB-WIKI is significantly noisier than the medical data, and demonstrates large inner-class variations.
 Therefore, the "two-sigma rule" version of RCG can perform better than its "three-sigma rule" version.
-Actually, we can also choose the decimal factor to sigma, while the performance is not sensitive for a large range and have the same QWK from 1.8$\sigma$ to 2.4$\sigma$ version of RCG.
+Actually, we can also choose the decimal factor to sigma, while the performance can be stable for a large range and have the same QWK from 1.8$\sigma$ to 2.4$\sigma$ version of RCG.